Eng · 繁體 · 简体

 • Environmental Communication

-Marko's research has appeared in peer-reviewed journals such as the Asian Journal of Communication, Communication Monographs, CyberPsychology, Behavior & Social Networking, Computers in Human Behavior, International Journal of Public Opinion Research, Journal of Broadcasting & Electronic Media, Journal of Computer-Mediated Communication, New Media & Society, and Political Communication.
-His work has been presented at numerous international conferences, including AEJMC, IAMCR, ICA, ICWSM, HICSS, NCA, and CeDEM.
+His research has appeared in peer-reviewed journals such as Communication Monographs, Computers in Human Behavior, International Journal of Public Opinion Research, Journal of Broadcasting & Electronic Media, Journal of Computer-Mediated Communication, New Media & Society, and Political Communication.

-His research and commentary have been featured in international news media, including The BBC, The Economist and The Washington Post, and his study on video games cited by the Supreme Court of the United States (Brown v.
+His research and commentary have been featured in international news media, including The BBC, The Economist, The Washington Post, and The South China Morning Post and his study on video games cited by the Supreme Court of the United States (Brown v.
 Entertainment Merchants Assn).